ChrisKent-Github/Product-Inventory-Lab/instructions/section-01.md

 Because we are Doing Test Driven Development (TDD) we need to also have test classes for the models and the services.

-For my example store I will have the follwing test classes.
+For my example store I will have the following test classes.

 ```
 src